COVID-19 pandemic in the Philippines: March 2020

-Several measures were imposed to mitigate the spread of the disease in the country, including bans on travel to mainland China, Hong Kong, Macau, and South Korea.
-On March 7, 2020, the Department of Health (DOH) raised its "Code Red Sub-Level 1," with a recommendation to the President of the Philippines to impose a "public health emergency" authorizing the DOH to mobilize resources for the procurement of safety gear and the imposition of preventive quarantine measures.
+Several measures were implemented to mitigate the spread of the disease in the country, including travel bans to mainland China, Hong Kong, Macau, and South Korea.
+On March 7, 2020, the Department of Health raised its "Code Red Sub-Level 1", with a recommendation to the President of the Philippines to impose a "public health emergency" authorizing the DOH to mobilize resources for the procurement of safety gear and the imposition of preventive quarantine measures.
 On March 9, President Rodrigo Duterte issued Proclamation No. 922, declaring the country under a state of public health emergency.

-On March 12, President Duterte declared "Code Red Sub-Level 2," issuing a partial lockdown on Metro Manila for 30 days to prevent a nationwide spread of COVID-19.
+On March 12, President Duterte declared "Code Red Sub-Level 2", issuing a partial lockdown on Metro Manila for 30 days to prevent the nationwide spread of COVID-19.
 The lockdowns were expanded on March 16, placing the entirety of Luzon under an "enhanced community quarantine" (ECQ).
 Other local governments outside Luzon followed in implementing similar lockdowns.
 On March 17, President Duterte issued Proclamation No. 929, declaring the Philippines under a state of calamity for a tentative period of six months.

-Additional facilities started to conduct confirmatory testing.
-On March 20, four facilities, namely the Southern Philippines Medical Center in Davao City, Vicente Sotto Memorial Medical Center in Cebu City, Baguio General Hospital and Medical Center in Benguet, and the San Lazaro Hospital in Manila (where the first case was admitted to), began conducting tests as well augmenting the RITM.
+On March 20, four facilities, namely the Southern Philippines Medical Center in Davao City, Vicente Sotto Memorial Medical Center in Cebu City, Baguio General Hospital and Medical Center in Benguet, and the San Lazaro Hospital in Manila (where the first case was admitted), began conducting tests alongside the RITM.
 Other facilities began operations as well in the following days.

 On March 25, the President signed the Bayanihan to Heal as One Act, which gave him additional powers to handle the outbreak.